ganobrega/vtexy/README.md

 `VTEX + Legacy = Vtexy`

+## The concept of VTEXY
+**VTEXY** has a bridge `from/to` to VTEX Legacy API.
+The ideia is reverse-proxy all requests and plug-in a middleware to treat and fetch all responses with local data.
+Including SSR.
+This tool supports every thing, because your runtime point is when receive changes in bundled files (Builded HTML, CSS, JS and IMAGES).

 <!--## What this tool do?
 This tool make a local verison of your Store, getting all information of your commerce and making a local API.
 `vtexy start`